Jayveeeee24/iSpeak-Signs/README.md

 DEBUG NOTES

+v1.1r4 4/2
+- implemented data gather in database for home-learn, search-category fragment
+- refactored some navigation in adapter list to include a try and catch block for error checking

 v1.1r3 4/1
 - initialized implementation of database with DBHelper
 - implemented data gather in database for learn, profile and profile see more fragments